pjotrp/guix-notes/WORKFLOW.md

-check results), add support for native IPFS (a Python IPFS [implementation](https://github.com/ipfs/py-ipfs-api) exists, alternatively [IPFS fuse](https://github.com/ipfs/go-ipfs/blob/master/docs/fuse.md) could be used) and add some support for GNU Guix profiles - one single variable pointing in the GUIX<sub>PROFILE</sub> path - so it becomes even easier to create deterministic software deployments that are built from source, transparent and recreatable for eternity (which is a very long time).
+check results), add support for native IPFS (a Python IPFS [implementation](https://github.com/ipfs/py-ipfs-api) exists, alternatively [IPFS fuse](https://github.com/ipfs/go-ipfs/blob/master/docs/fuse.md) could be used) and add some support for GNU Guix profiles - one single variable pointing in the Guix profile path - so it becomes even easier to create deterministic software deployments that are built from source, transparent and recreatable for eternity (which is a very long time).

+One interesting development is that IPFS might be integrated with GNU Guix to make it easier to share data, software source tar balls and binary software deployment.

 Docker has had a good run over the last few years, but with respect to these last two points – transparency and recreatability – Docker really falls short.
 A Docker image is a binary